 How To Increase Your Blog’s Domain Authority: Blogger’s Secret Tips Revealed

 I asked our Super-VIP Bloggers in the exclusive Get Blogged Facebook Group for the tried and tested steps they’ve taken to increase their own blogs’ domain authority.
-Following these 10 steps will help you get on your way to acheiving a strong domain authority.
-To this end, enhancing your domain authority will not only attract more brands for collaborations, but will help your website rank higher in search engines.
+Following these 10 steps will help you get on your way to achieving a strong domain authority.
+To this end, enhancing your domain authority will not only attract more brands for collaborations but will help your website rank higher in search engines.

 1. Increase backlinks to your blog

 Gaining backlinks is a particularly effective method in increasing a DA score.
 This is when you get links to your pages from other websites.
 Especially relevant, control and checks are necessary to make sure they are only from reputable and relevant sites.